scalawithcats/scala-with-cats/src/pages/monads/reader.md

 Let's ground this with a complete example of a simple login system.
-Our configuration will consist of two databases: a list of valid users, and a list of their passwords:
+Our configuration will consist of two databases: a list of valid users and a list of their passwords:

 ```tut:book:silent
 case class Db(